serverless/blog/posts/xxxx-xx-xx-bbuild-and-deploy-a-serverless-nodejs-app-powered-by-cosmic-js.md

 ---
-title: "Build and Deploy a Cosmic JS-powered Serverless Node.js App"
+title: "Build and Deploy a Serverless Node.js App powered by Cosmic JS"
 description: "In this tutorial I'm going to show you how to get started with the Cosmic JS Serverless Starter app in a matter of minutes.
 And as a bonus I'll show you the steps to transform any Node.js app into an infinitely scalable Node.js Serverless App.
 Let's get started."
 date: 2018-07-10
 layout: Post